 If plastic-free shipping and full carbon offsetting matter more than a huge product range, T-Pop delivers.

 Gelato operates differently from most POD companies.
-They don’t have their own printing factories — instead, they partner with local printers in 32+ countries.
+They don’t have their own printing factories, instead, they partner with local printers in 32+ countries.
+Think of it less as a print shop and more as a software layer that routes every order to the production partner closest to your customer.

 Eco credentials: